Brandeau/brandeau.github.io/content/english/post/programming.md

     - Django
 ---

 I'm a self-taught fullstack developer.
-Learn more about it here.
+You can see a sample of the projects I've developed in the portfolio section.
+Or you can learn more about it here.

 <!-- more -->